-The Rating Change Notification API shall be issued by the Receiver to the currently executing Broadcaster Application if the user makes any change to the parental rating level in the Receiver.
+The Content Advisory Rating Change Notification API shall be issued by the Receiver to the currently executing Broadcaster Application if the user makes any change to the content advisory rating settings in the Receiver.

-The Rating Change Notification API is defined as follows:
+The Content Advisory Rating Change Notification API is defined as follows:

 method: "org.atsc.notify"

-params: A JSON object consisting of a key named msgType with value "ratingChange" and a key/value pair named "rating" representing the new rating value setting.
+params: A JSON object consisting of a key named msgType with value "ratingChange" and a key/value pair named "rating" representing the new content advisory rating setting.